devste/raspisync/README.md

 	git clone git://github.com/devste/raspisync.git
 	cd raspisync
 	make raspisync_defconfig
 	make menuconfig		# if you want to add packages or fiddle around with it make			# build (NOTICE: Don't use the **-j** switch, it's set to auto-detect)

 Deploying
 ---------

-Use the script provided by rpi-buildroot.
-Eventually a script specific to raspisync will be provided.

 I've added a script that can automatically flash your sdcard, you simply need to point it to the correct device node, confirm and you're done!

-**Notice** you will need to replace *sdx* in the following commands with the actual device node for your sdcard.
+**Notice** you will need to replace *mmcblk0* in the following commands with the actual device node for your sdcard.

     # run the following as root (sudo)
-    board/raspberrypi/mksdcard /dev/sdx
+    board/raspisync/mksdcard /dev/mmcblk0

 After creating the SD card insert it into Raspberry Pi and run the distribution.